Wealthsimple Review UK – Features & Fees Revealed

 Wealthsimple is an automated investing platform designed to help you save smartly.
 With this robo-advisor, you can open a tax-privileged retirement account and choose from three different portfolios.
-Even better, Wealthsimple offers access to human financial planners so that you can plot out a savings plan that works for you.

 What is Wealthsimple?